Teaching guidelines +/- 15 minutes

 Meine Mutter arbeitet als ....

-(My mother works as a police officer.)
+(My mother works as a policewoman.)